cabforum/smime/SBR.md

    __Contents:__ If present, the `subject:title` field SHALL contain only a organizational role/title or a regulated professional designation verified according to [Section 3.2.4](#324-authentication-of-individual-identity).

 j. __Certificate Field:__ Number and street: `subject:streetAddress` (OID: 2.5.4.9)
  __Contents:__ If present, the `subject:streetAddress` field SHALL contain the Subject's street address information as verified under [Section 3.2.3](#323-authentication-of-organization-identity) for Organization-validated and Sponsor-validated Certificate Types or [Section 3.2.4](#324-authentication-of-individual-identity) for Individual-validated Certificate Types.
+The `subject:streetAddress` field SHALL only be used if the `subject:localityName` or `subject:stateOrProvinceName` field is present.

 k. __Certificate Field:__ `subject:localityName` (OID: 2.5.4.7)
    __Contents:__ If present, the `subject:localityName` field SHALL contain the Subject's locality information as verified under [Section 3.2.3](#323-authentication-of-organization-identity) for Organization-validated and Sponsor-validated Certificate Types or [Section 3.2.4](#324-authentication-of-individual-identity) for Individual-validated Certificate Types.
-If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) (n), the `localityName` field MAY contain the Subject's locality and/or state or province information.
+If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) (n), the `subject:localityName` field MAY contain the Subject's locality and/or state or province information.
+The `subject:localityName` field SHALL only be used if the `subject:countryName` field is present.

 l. __Certificate Field:__ `subject:stateOrProvinceName` (OID: 2.5.4.8)
    __Contents:__ If present, the `subject:stateOrProvinceName` field SHALL contain the Subject's state or province information as verified under [Section 3.2.3](#323-authentication-of-organization-identity) for Organization-validated and Sponsor-validated Certificate Types or [Section 3.2.4](#324-authentication-of-individual-identity) for Individual-validated Certificate Types.
 If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) (n), the `subject:stateOrProvinceName` field MAY contain the full name of the Subject's country information.
+The `subject:stateOrProvinceName` field SHALL only be used if the `subject:countryName` field is present.

 m. __Certificate Field:__ `subject:postalCode` (OID: 2.5.4.17)
    __Contents:__ If present, the `subject:postalCode` field SHALL contain the Subject's zip or postal information as verified under [Section 3.2.3](#323-authentication-of-organization-identity) for Organization-validated and Sponsor-validated Certificate Types or [Section 3.2.4](#324-authentication-of-individual-identity) for Individual-validated Certificate Types.
+The `subject:postalCode` field SHALL only be used if the `subject:localityName` or `subject:stateOrProvinceName` field is present.

 n. __Certificate Field:__ `subject:countryName` (OID: 2.5.4.6)
    __Contents:__ If present, the `subject:countryName` SHALL contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under [Section 3.2.3](#323-authentication-of-organization-identity) for Organization-validated and Sponsor-validated Certificate Types or [Section 3.2.4](#324-authentication-of-individual-identity) for Individual-validated Certificate Types.
 If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.